OliverHennhoefer/arcpy-supercluster/README.md

 4 Randomly select a new point of the dataset that isn't part of a cluster and repeat the previos steps.

 # Result:<br/>
+- Blue Points: Original point data<br/>
+- Red Points: Result for a (cluster-)radius of 500 meters
+- Yellow Points: Result for a (cluster-)radius of 1000 meters
 ![alt text](https://github.com/OliverHennhoefer/ArcPy_Supercluster/blob/master/supercluster_result.PNG)
-*Note: Since the algorithm randomly chooses points for clustering, the results vary for every application of *'supercluster'*
+*Note: Since the algorithm randomly chooses points for clustering, the results vary for every application of 'supercluster'*

 (Trial project.
 Implemented to get familiar with Python Syntax and the ArcPy interface for ArcGIS.)